marcgg/marcgg.github.com/_posts/2020-04-08-rails-update-bang.md

 ## Usage to Avoid

-On the other hand, here is something that is to avoid:
+On the other hand, here is something to avoid:

 {% highlight ruby %}
 some_action